gerlik/todo-app/README.md

-# ToDo
+# TODO

-This is a ToDo list web application made with React.
+This is a To-Do list web application made with React.js framework.
+You can try it out [here](https://gerlik.github.io/todo-app/).
+Or see the image below.

 ![How it looks for now](demo.PNG)